splynx/docs/files/en/networking/authentication_users/ubiquiti_pppoe_edge/ubiquiti_pppoe_edge.md

-press "/" on your keyboard and type: refuse-chap and then press 'i' on your keyboard and change "refuse-chap" to "require-chap". after that press Escape button and type :wq
+press "/" on your keyboard and type: refuse-chap and then press 'i' on your keyboard and change "refuse-chap" to "require-chap". thereafter, press the Escape button and type :wq
-The same way you can enable PAP and MSCCHAP.
+You can enable PAP and MSCCHAP the same way.

 ### 2. Configure EdgeRouter PPPoE incoming packets

-This is an important part because we need to change plans, disconnect customers or apply FUP rules.
-In all these cases Splynx Radius sends packets to Edge Router.
+This is an important part when we need to change plans, disconnect customers or apply FUP rules.
+In all these cases, the Splynx Radius server sends packets to the Edge Router.
-Default port is of UBNT is 3779.
-To enable incoming packet processing run these command on EdgeOS:
+The default port of UBNT is 3779.
+To enable incoming packet processing, run the following command on the Edge router:
 ```
 sudo cp /opt/vyatta/etc/pppoe-server/start-pppoe-radius-disconnect /config/scripts/post-config.d/
 ```
-and reboot the router.
+Reboot the router.

-to debug, if packets are received use file pppoe-radius-disconnect.log:
+To debug, whether packets are received or not, use the pppoe-radius-disconnect.log file:
 ```
 tail /var/log/pppoe-radius-disconnect.log
 ```

 ---
-Below is example of output when packet disconnect was received by EdgeOS:
+Below is an example of the output when a disconnect packet was received by EdgeOS:

 ![Radius disconnect log](radius_disconnect_log.png)

 ### 3. Add EdgeRouter to Splynx and set up settings in Splynx

-Just add a router to Splynx in `Networking -> Routers` and choose the NAS Type Ubiquiti:
+Simply add a router to Splynx as usual in `Networking -> Routers -> Add` and choose the NAS Type as Ubiquiti:

 ![Information](information.png)

-You can add additional attributes to the configuration of NAS Type under `Config -> Networking -> Radius`.
+You can add additional attributes to the configuration of the NAS Type under `Config -> Networking -> Radius`.
-By default we support radius-rate-limit attributes to setup speeds of PPPoE tunnels.
+By default, we support radius-rate-limit attributes to setup speeds of PPPoE tunnels.

 ![NAS config](nas_config.png)